 Prior to joining EFF, Jennifer was the Clinical Teaching Fellow with the Samuelson Law, Technology & Public Policy Clinic at UC Berkeley School of Law, where she specialized in privacy and intellectual property issues.
 Before the Clinic, Jennifer practiced civil litigation with Bingham McCutchen in San Francisco and clerked for Judge A. Howard Matz (now retired) in the Central District of California.
 She earned both her undergraduate and law degrees from UC Berkeley.
 She has published academically on identity theft and phishing attacks (20 Berkeley Tech.
 L.J.
 259) and sovereign immunity in civil rights cases (62 Fla.
 L. Rev. 203) and has been interviewed by major and technical news media, including NBC Nightly News, 60 Minutes, NPR, Fox News, the Wall Street Journal, the New York Times, the Washington Post, the Economist, CNet, Nova, Popular Science, Scientific American, and Ars Technica.

-He is also the supervisor of the terrier duo, Marlowe and Buster.
+Dave is also the supervisor of the terrier duo, Marlowe and Buster.
+He currently serves on the San Francisco Sunshine Ordinance Task Force.

 Aaron joins EFF after moving from Washington, D.C. where he worked on speech, privacy, and freedom of information issues at the Reporters Committee for Freedom of the Press and the Institute for Public Representation at Georgetown Law.
 Aaron graduated from Boalt Hall in 2012, where he worked for EFF while a student in the Samuelson Law, Technology & Public Policy Clinic.
 Prior to law school, Aaron was a journalist at the Arizona Daily Star in Tucson, Arizona.
 He received his undergraduate degree in journalism and English from the University of Arizona in 2006, where he met his amazing wife, Ashley.
-They have a giggly toddler, Jonah, and a low-riding, sweet 8-year-old lab-corgi mix, Bailey.
+They have two young children and a low-riding, sweet 8-year-old lab-corgi mix, Bailey.

 Jeremy Malcolm joined EFF's international team in 2014 and works on the international dimensions of issues such as intellectual property, network neutrality, Internet governance, and trade.
 Prior to that he worked for Consumers International coordinating its global programme Consumers in the Digital Age.
 Jeremy graduated with degrees in Law (with Honours) and Commerce in 1995 from Murdoch University, and completed his PhD thesis at the same University in 2008 on the topic of Internet governance.
 Jeremy's background is as an information technology and intellectual property lawyer and IT consultant.
 He enjoys acting, writing and coding, and his ambitions include writing an original science fiction novel, learning to juggle and learning Japanese (ideally both at once).